hutt/spectre/README.md

 ```

 After that, you can [use Google Search Console to submit your sitemap](https://support.google.com/webmasters/answer/7451001).
 In this case, the sitemap URL would be `https://your-site.com/sitemap/`.

+# Automatic Logo Generation

+For speed optimization, it is recommended to upload your own logo in SVG format.
+However, if this is not the case, Spectre generates a logo based on the site's title.

 # Development